sigstore/sigstore-python/README.md

   --require-rekor-offline
                         Require offline Rekor verification with a bundle;
-                        implied by --rekor-bundle (default: False) --workflow-trigger EVENT
+                        implied by --rekor-bundle (default: False) --trigger EVENT       The GitHub Actions event name that triggered the workflow (default: None)
-                        The GitHub Actions event name that triggered the workflow (default: None) --workflow-sha SHA    The `git` commit SHA that the workflow run was invoked with (default: None) --workflow-name NAME  The name of the workflow that was triggered (default:
+  --sha SHA             The `git` commit SHA that the workflow run was invoked
+                        with (default: None)
+  --name NAME           The name of the workflow that was triggered (default:
                         None)
-  --workflow-repository REPO
-                        The repository slug that the workflow was triggered under (default: None) --workflow-ref REF    The `git` ref that the workflow was invoked with (default: None)
+  --repository REPO     The repository slug that the workflow was triggered
+                        under (default: None)
+  --ref REF             The `git` ref that the workflow was invoked with
+                        (default: None)

 Sigstore instance options: